-Proposals will be supported for a sensitive redevelopment of the Royal Mail Building, as shown on the Policies Map, provided:
+Proposals for a change of use or minor alteration to the Royal Mail Building, as shown on the Policies Map, should:

-- i.
-Special regard is paid to retaining the architectural design and character of the building and its setting; - ii.
-The scheme responds appropriately to the new Crossrail station; and - iii.
-The scheme comprises either commercial, retail and/or residential uses. - 5.10.
+i. retain and conserve where possible the building and its setting;

+- ii. respond appropriately to the new Crossrail station; and - iii. comprise either commercial, retail and/or residential uses. - 5.10.
 The site is located on Manor Road opposite the Crossrail Station which is due to open in 2019.
 The site is an area which will undergo significant change and an increase in footfall.
 The building is currently used for Royal Mail operations and has architectural character and although not listed it is included on the LBE Local List.
 It sits within a predominantly residential setting and forms a gateway to the

 Crossrail station when approached from the north along Drayton Road.
-Although there are no plans to close the operations, this policy seeks to en-

-- sure that future development proposals will be generally supported provided they meet the specifications and scope for what could be sensitively achieved on the site, considering its surroundings and the building itself. - 5.11.
+Although there are no plans to close the operations, this policy seeks to ensure that future development proposals will be generally supported provided they meet the specifications and scope for what could be sensitively achieved on the site, considering its surroundings and the building itself.

+5.11.
 This policy lies within the Town Centre designated area due to Policy WEC13 Town Centre, which seeks to extend the current Town Centre to include WEC1 because of support for a mixed use redevelopment.